marksharkpark/Weather-App/README.md

 # Weather-App
-An iOS application that displays real-time temperature and weather-cast for a requested area.
-This application implements protocols, the Delegate Design pattern, closures, extensions, and computed properites to efficiently create a full functioning iOS application.
-The RESTful API I used to retrieve real-time data regarding the weather was OpenWeatherMap.
+An iOS app that shows the current temperature and weather forecast for a certain location.
+To effectively construct a fully functional iOS application, this app uses protocols, the Delegate Design pattern, closures, extensions, and computed properties.
+OpenWeatherMap was the RESTful API that I utilized to retrieve real-time weather data.